CaptainCodeman/svelte-headlessui/README.md

 # Svelte Headless-UI

-Unofficial [HeadlessUI](https://headlessui.com/) inspired components for Svelte
+Ultra-small (3kb), unofficial, [HeadlessUI](https://headlessui.com/) inspired components for Svelte.

 ## What is this?

 A set of [`use:action` directives])(https://svelte.dev/docs#template-syntax-element-directives-use-action) for Svelte that make it easier to create rich, ARIA accessible components.
 If you want to port [TailwindUI](https://tailwindui.com/) components or other HTML sources to Svelte this may be for you.

-Rather than using slotted components, you are in complete control of providing the DOM and styling, and the `use:action` directives provide the behavior and ARIA attribute handling.
+Rather than using slotted components, you are in complete control of providing the DOM and styling, and the `use:action` directives provide the way for the behavior and ARIA attribute handling to hook into your elements.

 I believe this approach results in a smaller, simpler library.
+The library consists of common functions re-used by many components which account for under 6kb (uncompressed) with each component then around 1-4kb.
+Even including _all_ components in your app will only add around 3kb of gzipped JavaScript.

 ## Components